3LPE Coating vs 3LPP Coating

 3LPE Construction Process:

-2. FBE Application: The cleaned pipe is preheated, and the FBE layer is applied electrostatically, providing a strong bond to the steel.
+FBE Application: The cleaned pipe is preheated, and the FBE layer is applied electrostatically, providing a solid bond to the steel.

 3LPP Construction Process:

-2. FBE Application: The FBE layer is applied to the preheated pipe, serving as the primary corrosion protection layer.
+FBE Application: The FBE layer is applied to the preheated pipe and serves as the primary corrosion protection layer.

-3. Adhesive Layer Application: A copolymer adhesive is applied over the FBE layer, ensuring a strong bond with the polypropylene topcoat.
+Adhesive Layer Application: A copolymer adhesive is applied over the FBE layer, ensuring a solid bond with the polypropylene topcoat.

-Construction Process Summary: The construction processes for 3LPE and 3LPP are similar, with differences primarily in the materials used for the outer protective layer.
-Both processes require careful control of temperature, cleanliness, and layer thickness to ensure optimal performance.
+Construction Process Summary: The construction processes for 3LPE and 3LPP are similar, with different materials used for the outer protective layer.
+Both methods require careful control of temperature, cleanliness, and layer thickness to ensure optimal performance.

 Conclusion